We may earn commission from affiliate links →

 Distance: Around 80 km (49 mi)

 Bled is the most famous Slovenian Lake, but what if I tell you Bohinj is probably the most beautiful one?
 Nestled in the Triglav Park in the Julian Alps region, Bohinj is the perfect destination for a bike trip.

-Only 30 km (18 mi) away from Bled, the way there offers breathtaking views of the mountains and gives you a pretty good idea of why Slovenians are so proud of their nature.
+It is only 30 km (18 mi) away from Bled; the way there offers breathtaking views of the mountains and gives you a pretty good idea of why Slovenians are so proud of their nature.

-Make sure to see the Bohinj Lake very early in the morning when there are no boats or people on the lake.
-The calm waters turn into a perfect mirror, and it’s one of the most gorgeous memories I have from there.
+Ensure to see the Bohinj Lake very early in the morning when there are no boats or people on the lake.
+The calm waters turn into a perfect mirror, and it’s one gorgeous memory I have from there.
 Some other must-do activities are: cycling around the lake, visiting the iconic Savica Waterfall, and taking the cable car up to Vogel Mountain.

 From Bohinj to Tolmin, which is on the other side of Triglav Park, the distance is around 30 km (18 mi), and you have two options: cycling or taking the train from the city of Bohinjska Bistrica to Most na Soci.

 - The advantage of cycling: beautiful views

 - The advantage of taking the train is that you avoid a 30 km steep road that peaks at 1500 m—recommended for experienced cyclists only

 It’s up to you.